maraf/SharpKit.UnobtrusiveFeatures/README.md

 Advanced export features:
 - _Export_ defines global export.
 With this element we can define fallback file and path format to export all types to.
+- _ExternalTypes_ can be used, when we want to export used attributes which are referenced from assemblies, that we don't have source files for.
+As SharpKit such attributes automatically ommits, we can override this behavior to include them in the compilation.
+Note: Only the use of attributes is compiled.
+We are responsible to provide javascript type defines ourselves.
 - _Namespace_ defines exporting rules to namespace and all subnamespaces.
 With this element we can exclude whole namespace or change target file name.
 - _Type_ defines exporting rules for concrete class, like using `JsTypeAttribute`.